elementor/lokl-cli/README.md

 lokl-cli
 ========

-Interactive script for launching and managing your [lokl](https://lokl.dev) websites.
+Interactive wizard or noninteractive script for launching and managing your [lokl](https://lokl.dev) WordPress sites.

 Usage
 =====